Frequently Asked Questions

 I've heard there are different "styles" of karate, which one do you do?

-Thats cool, but what are the benefits of karate?
+What are the benefits of karate?

 Improved reflexes and coordination.